aamrits/interview-questions-prep/javascript.md

 ---
 #### Q33
 ### ✍alert, confirm and popup
-- Alert box: "window.alert()" instructs the browser to display a dialog with an optional message, and to wait until the user dismisses the dialog.
+- Alert box: `window.alert()` instructs the browser to display a dialog with an optional message, and to wait until the user dismisses the dialog.
 ```js
 alert('Hi There!');
 ```
-- Confirm box: "window.confirm()" instructs the browser to display a dialog with an optional message, and to wait until the user either confirms or cancels the dialog.
+- Confirm box: `window.confirm()` instructs the browser to display a dialog with an optional message, and to wait until the user either confirms or cancels the dialog.
 ```js
 if (confirm("Press a button!")) {
    console.log('You pressed OK');